Large Language Models (LLM)

 Meta Llama3.3 70B

-High quality, moderate speed
+High quality, medium speed

-Data analysis, copywriting
+Data analysis, content creation

 Meta Llama3.3 70B instruct (M2Ultra)